MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/8-pipeline.md

 ## Pipeline Setup Guide for Power Query connectors

 This guide provides you with the steps that are needed for setting up a pipeline for PQ SDK Test Framework.
-On a high level, it requires setting up an agent, configure the connector being tested including any drivers setup, configure the credentials for PQTest with the supported authentication mechanism, running the tests and reporting the results.
+On a high level, it requires setting up an agent, configuring the connector being tested including any drivers setup, configuring the credentials for PQTest with the supported authentication mechanism, running the tests and reporting the results.
 This document uses Azure Pipelines and resources for all of its examples, however these concepts can be applied to other pipeline architectures.
 The pipeline uses the following structure:

 * Retrieve the tests from a repo